DaringCuteSeal/site-jekyll-old/_posts/2022-05-16-dd-the-disk-destroyer.md

 ---
 layout: blog
-title: "DD: the Disk Destroyer, and How it Actually Didn't"
+title: "DD: The Disk Destroyer, and How it Actually Didn't"
 ---

 I've heard a lot of stories about people using `dd` and wiped their data.
 Well, that has already happened for me.
 I guess I can call myself an 'experienced CLI user' now.
 I'll tell you about it.